-Events are a great way to bring people to your business and connect with consumers one on one.
+Events and brand activations are a great way to bring people to your business and connect with consumers one on one.
 With COVID-19, that’s not feasible, but you can bring people to your winery online.
 Although it might seem limiting, you actually have the means online to host a wider variety of activities that you can control, such as:

 - Blind wine tastings

 - Tour your facilities behind the scenes